-Step 2: Choose, Check and Reserve a Company Name
+Step 2: Choose, Check, Reserve and Register a Company Name

 Naming your business is undoubtedly an exciting experience.
 While you may seek suggestion from your associates and well-wishers, choose a name that is relevant to your business in the long run.
 You have to be mindful of the fact that ACRA will decline registration of names that are undesirable, or identical to any registered to reserved name, or unacceptable as per the direction of the Minister.

 After you have come up with a list of potential names, check if they are available.
 It is likely that the names are already reserved or registered by some other company or individuals.
 This name-checking step will help you to identify and shortlist the names on your list.